xmorgan/get-set/README.md

     type: [String, "post", "post|page"]
 });
 post.type = "";
-// Error: Property "type" should be "post|page", but got empty string
+// Error: Property 'type' should be 'post|page', but got empty string

 ```
 You may have noticed that pattern was included in error message.